BloodTrain

 Blood and blood products are important medical products, acknowledged as indispensable by the World Health Organization (WHO).
 However, in many African countries, there is a deficiency in both the quantity and quality of available blood reserves.
 The procedures for performing, processing, storing, and testing blood donations are often inadequately regulated or monitored, or may even be entirely omitted.
 Consequently, this significantly heightens the risk of transfusion-related transmission of HIV or hepatitis viruses.

-The BloodTrain team is supporting African partner countries in developing further capacities to improve access to safe blood and blood products for patients.
+The BloodTrain team is supporting African project countries in developing further capacities to improve access to safe blood and blood products for patients.
 A key element in this context is a functioning regulatory structure, which guarantees the availability, safety, and quality of blood and blood products.
 In addition, countries should be equipped to respond effectively to crisis situations with sufficient safe blood supplies.

 As part of the project, employees at the Paul-Ehrlich-Institut (PEI) are comprehensively trained to analyse local conditions in African countries and to take appropriate measures in dialogue with local authorities and blood transfusion services, as well as to establish comprehensive, structured training for African colleagues (train-the trainer principle).